 - Akie deposit - Indicated resource estimate of 19.6 million tonnes grading 8.2% zinc, 1.6% lead and 13.6 g/t silver (at a 5% zinc cut-off grade) and an inferred resource of 8.1 million tonnes grading 6.8% zinc, 1.2% lead and 11.2 g/t silver (at a 5% zinc cut-off grade).
 (Pursuant to a NI-43-101 technical report prepared by Canada Zinc Metals Corp. with an effective date of May 16, 2016).
 Using this estimate, the deposit contains 3.54 billion pounds of zinc, 685 million pounds of lead and 8.6 million ounces of silver in the indicated category, and 1.2 billion pounds of zinc, 207 million pounds of lead and 2.9 million ounces of silver in the inferred category (at 5% zinc cut-off).
 The deposit remains open along strike and at depth.
 (Source: website - Canada Zinc Metals Corp.)

-- Cirque deposit - Historic drilling has delineated a non-compliant indicated resource of the North Cirque zone of over 38.5 Mt averaging 8% Zn, 2.2% Pb, and 47.2 g/t Ag, and an inferred resource of the South Cirque zone of 15.5 Mt averaging 6.9% Zn, 1.4% Pb, and 32 g/t Ag., now held by Cirque Operating Company (owned 50% each by Teck Cominco & Korea Zinc.
+- Cirque deposit - Historic drilling delineated historical resource estimates for the North Cirque zone and the South Cirque zone.
 (Source: per historical data - The British Columbia Ministry of Energy and Mines MINFILE - Zinc in British Columbia; British Columbia Geological Survey - Information Circular 2015 - 12, Assessment report 34274, dated November 1, 2013)

 Note: There can be no assurance that the Company will obtain similar results on the Gnome Property.